michaelnisi/troubled/data/posts/2019/mutex.md

 #### NSLock

-In [Foundation.framework](https://developer.apple.com/documentation/foundation) we find [NSLock](https://developer.apple.com/documentation/foundation/nslock), a simple but brittle and somewhat wordy mechanism for controlling access to a resource.
+In [Foundation.framework](https://developer.apple.com/documentation/foundation) we find [NSLock](https://developer.apple.com/documentation/foundation/nslock), a simple but brittle and somewhat wordy mechanism for synchronizing access to a resource.

 ```swift
 cheeseburger.lock()